iQSuite/platform-sdk-python/README.md

-# iQSuite Python SDK
+# iQ Suite Python SDK

 [![Python 3.6+](https://img.shields.io/badge/python-3.6+-blue.svg)](https://www.python.org/downloads/)

-iQ Suite Platform is a powerful Retrieval Augmented Generation as a service (RAGAAS) and Hybrid Search that allows you to:
+iQ Suite Platform is a powerful Retrieval Augmented Generation as a service (RAGAAS).
+It offers Hybrid Search, RAG and Instant RAG APIs that allows you to:

 - Create **semantically** and **keyword-based** searchable indices from unstructured sources such as PDF, Microsoft Word, PowerPoint and raw text chunks
-- Quickly perform vector-based semantic retrieval augmented generation with precision and persistent performance
+- Quickly perform **vector-based semantic retrieval** augmented generation with **precision** and **persistent** performance
-- Chat with your documents using natural language
+- Chat with your documents using **natural language**
-- Instantly extract insights from raw unstructured text chunks, emails, domain-specific text data code
+- Instantly **extract insights** from raw unstructured text chunks, emails, domain-specific text data code
-- Build production-ready document Q&A systems, natural-language-based analytics, key-value pair extractions, classifications, and etc.
+- Build **production-ready** document Q&A systems, natural-language-based analytics, key-value pair extractions, classifications, and etc.

-> The platform handles all the complexity of document processing, embedding generation, contextualized chunking, reranking and vector search, allowing you to focus on building your application.

 ## Table of Contents
 - [Installation](#installation)